Faiz-Iqbal/F20GA_Group7/Render/Readme.md

 ### Modelling Process

 #### Chair Body
-The chair's body began as a simple cube with the top and front faces deleted to form an L-shape base for the chair.
-Subdividing the mesh allowed for smooth curves, which were further enhanced by applying a subdivision surface modifier for a rounded finish.
-A solidify modifier was added for thickness, and loop cuts were used to create cushion borders, defining the edges.

-The backrest segment includes a beveled edge for added softness, complemented by auto smooth shading.
-Sculpt mode adjustments, such as shrinking the face set into smaller segments, introduced dips and bulges, which were further refined with a cloth filter to achieve a cushion-like texture.
-This completed the chair body.
+The chair body was modeled from a basic cube, reshaped into an "L" by removing the top and front faces.
+Subdivision and solidify modifiers were applied to create a smooth, rounded finish.
+Loop cuts were added to define cushion edges, and the backrest was beveled for a softer look.
+In sculpt mode, dips and bulges were added for a cushion effect, enhanced with a cloth filter for softness.

 #### Metal Rod, Legs, and Wheels
-The metal rod began as a basic cylinder.
-Using the inset tool, an inner face was created, followed by multiple extrusions along the rod, with scale adjustments at each step to form ridges and create a sturdy base.

-The legs were modeled as cylindrical shapes with wheels attached, formed through inset, extrusion, and loop cuts.
-To simplify, the wheel and leg were joined as a single object.
-The array modifier was then applied to create five evenly spaced legs.
-An empty object was used as a rotation reference point to ensure accurate spacing, with the array modifier’s eyedropper tool set to this empty axis.
-This allowed the legs to be evenly rotated and spaced, completing the chair’s basic structure for texturing.
+The metal rod started as a cylinder, shaped with inset and extrusions to form sturdy ridges.
+Legs and wheels were modeled as cylindrical shapes with inset, extrusion, and loop cuts to create sections.
+The wheels and legs were combined into one object, duplicated with an array modifier, and rotated evenly using an empty object as a reference.

 ### Textures

-#### Leather for Chair Body
-The leather texture for the chair body uses Texture Coordinate and Mapping nodes to ensure consistent mapping across the material.
-A high-scale Noise Texture provided a fine grain effect, creating leather-like roughness.
-A Color Ramp adjusted the color to a warm brown tone and was connected to the Base Color.

-To introduce depth and realism, a Bump Node driven by a second Color Ramp added small surface imperfections.
-The setup was linked to the Principled BSDF Shader and Material Output, resulting in a leather texture with realistic color and tactile detail.

-#### Metal Rod
-The metal rod texture was created using a procedural approach.
-Starting with Texture Coordinate and Mapping nodes for precise control, a Noise Texture set to Fractal Brownian Motion (FBM) added fine surface detail.
-A Color Ramp adjusted the color variation, creating a subtle metallic look.

-For added surface depth, a Bump Node driven by another Color Ramp was connected to simulate minor imperfections, achieving a polished metal effect.
-The setup was finalized by adjusting the Principled BSDF Shader’s Metallic and Roughness settings and linking to the Material Output.

-#### Matte Plastic for Legs
-The legs’ matte plastic texture was generated procedurally with Texture Coordinate and Mapping nodes, eliminating the need for UV mapping.
-Two Noise Texture nodes were connected to prevent a completely smooth finish.

-The first Noise Texture was set to a high scale (100) for a fine grain, while the second was set to a lower scale (30) for larger, diffuse patterns, enhancing the matte effect with soft depth.
-Two Color Ramps controlled the color from dark gray to near-black and linked to a Bump Node for subtle depth.
-The Principled BSDF Shader had a roughness set to 1.0 for a non-glossy finish, connected to the Material Output, providing a realistic matte plastic texture with slight imperfections.
+For the chair body, a leather texture was created using high-scale Noise Texture for grain and a Color Ramp for a warm brown color, with a Bump Node adding subtle surface imperfections.
+The metal rod texture used a procedural Noise Texture with FBM for fine detail, and a Color Ramp provided subtle color variation.
+The legs’ matte plastic texture was created with high- and low-scale Noise Textures for grain and diffuse patterns, while Color Ramps adjusted color variations, and a Bump Node added surface depth.
+Roughness was set to 1.0 for a realistic matte finish.

 ### Lighting & Camera

 ### Render Output Settings
+- Render Engine: EEVEE
+- Viewport Samples: 64 (Temporal Reprojection enabled, Jittered Shadows disabled)
+- Render Samples: 4096
+- Shadows: Rays - 3, Steps - 6, Volume Shadows Steps - 16, Resolution - 1.000
+- Light Threshold: 0.010
+- High-Quality Normals: Enabled

 ### Image link in Repo
 https://github.com/Faiz-Iqbal/F20GA_Group7/blob/a8d3aca583ce0a6d8703e29a191b64057ed5ae7b/Render/Final_ChairAndWardrobe.jpg